Creating VR Guidelines for your brand

 4. Demonstrate emotion and intensity with what we create.
 These are stories we want to tell, and then we want someone to tell someone else about the story so they can also experience it.

-5. Keep it snackable (Hate this word, but it works) ; this isn’t a long duration platform — at this point, nothing over 2 minutes.
-If you feel you need more than 2:00 you might consider breaking it up into shorter, easily digestible pieces.
+5. Keep it interesting.
+If its good, people will watch it — regardless of lenth.
+However, this isn’t a long duration platform —unless it needs to be.
+If you feel you need more than 10 minute, you might consider breaking it up into shorter, easily digestible pieces.
 This is part attention span, part file weight on someone’s device.

 6. Pull your user into your story, make them have a physiological response to get involved — you want someone to become physically invested in the experience, things like turning to look at something barely out of frame, or using sound properly to make them turn around are great ways to start.
 Also, find your balance on physical well-being of consumers.
 Physical well-being is still a thing to consider in this medium.